githubixx/ansible-role-wireguard/README.md

 worker0[1:2].i.domain.tld
 ```

-As you can see I've three gropus here: `vpn` (all hosts on that will get WireGuard installed), `k8s_controller` (the Kubernetes controller nodes) and `k8s_worker` (the Kubernetes worker nodes).
+As you can see I've three groups here: `vpn` (all hosts on that will get WireGuard installed), `k8s_controller` (the Kubernetes controller nodes) and `k8s_worker` (the Kubernetes worker nodes).
 The `i` in the domainname is for `internal`.
 All the `i.domain.tld` DNS entries have a `A` record that points to the WireGuard IP that we define shortly for every host e.g.: ` controller01.i.domain.tld.
 IN A 10.8.0.101`.
 The reason for that is that all Kubernetes components only binds and listen on the WireGuard interface in my setup.
 And since I need this internal IPs for all my Kubernetes components I specify the internal DNS entries in my Ansible `hosts` file.
 That way I can use the Ansible inventory hostnames and variables very easy in the playbooks and templates.

 For the Kubernetes controller nodes I've defined the following host variables: